ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 .. _community__manage_triggers:

-Manage triggers
+Manage webhooks
 ---------------

-A **trigger** is a means of carrying out automated processing when a given event occurs.
-Triggers can receive various types of inputs depending on their configured event, and can be used both to receive notifications and to modify the current test setup.
+A **webhook** is a means of carrying out automated processing when a given event occurs.
+Webhooks can receive various types of inputs depending on their configured event, and can be used both to receive notifications and to modify the current test setup.
 They represent a powerful means of extending the Test Bed's processing in a decoupled way and can be used to complete advanced tasks that the Test Bed alone cannot handle
 (e.g. preparing configuration packages for new community members).

-Trigger execution is always an asynchronous step, and a failed trigger call will never cause its root event to fail itself.
-Numerous triggers may be configured for the same event types which, assuming they are set as active, will all be processed.
-There is however no guarantee on the execution order or chaining of triggers, so you need to take this into account in your trigger design.
-Finally, note that triggers are not fired when bulk :ref:`import operations<exportimport__import>` take place (e.g. creating organisations through an import).
+Webhook execution is always an asynchronous step, and a failed webhook call will never cause its root event to fail itself.
+Numerous webhooks may be configured for the same event types which, assuming they are set as active, will all be processed.
+There is however no guarantee on the execution order or chaining of webhooks, so you need to take this into account in your webhook design.
+Finally, note that webhooks are not fired when bulk :ref:`import operations<exportimport__import>` take place (e.g. creating organisations through an import).

-Configured triggers are displayed in the **Triggers** section.
-These are presented as a table with one row per trigger, displaying for each its
+Configured webhooks are displayed in the **Webhooks** section.
+These are presented as a table with one row per webhook, displaying for each its
 **name**, **description**, **event type**, **active** status and latest **result**.

 .. figure:: ../screenshots/admin_community_triggers.PNG
   :align: center

-Adding a new trigger is done by clicking the **Create trigger** button.
+Adding a new webhook is done by clicking the **Create webhook** button.

 .. _community__manage_triggers__create:

-Create trigger
+Create webhook
 ~~~~~~~~~~~~~~

-When creating a new trigger you are presented with a form to enter its information.
+When creating a new webhook you are presented with a form to enter its information.

 .. figure:: ../screenshots/admin_community_triggers_create.PNG
   :align: center

-The information requested from you in this form for the new trigger is:
+The information requested from you in this form for the new webhook is:

-* Its **name** (required), used for display purposes in the list of triggers.
+* Its **name** (required), used for display purposes in the list of webhooks.
-* Its **description** (optional), presented to community administrators to provide additional context on the purpose of the trigger.
+* Its **description** (optional), presented to community administrators to provide additional context on the purpose of the webhook.
-* The **event type** (required) for the occurrences of which the trigger will be fired.
+* The **event type** (required) for the occurrences of which the webhook will be fired.
-* The **active** flag (optional) that determines whether this trigger is currently enabled (default is false).
+* The **active** flag (optional) that determines whether this webhook is currently enabled (default is false).

 The event types that are available for configuration are listed in the following table: